flashbots/mev-boost-relay/README.md

 * `DISABLE_BID_MEMORY_CACHE` - disable bids to go through in-memory cache. forces to go through redis/db
 * `DISABLE_BID_REDIS_CACHE` - disable bids to go through redis cache. forces to go through memory/db

 ### Updating the website

 You can generate a static version of the website with `go run scripts/website-staticgen/main.go` (update the values in `testdata/website-htmldata.json` accordingly).

+### System startup

+First the housekeeper updates Redis with the main information for the API:
+1. Update known validators in Redis (source: beacon node)
+1. Update proposer duties in Redis (source: beacon node (duties) + Redis (validator registrations))
+1. Update validator registrations in Redis (source: database)
+1. Update builder status in Redis (source: database)

+Then the API can start and function.

+Aftwareds, there's important ongoing, regular housekeeper tasks:

+1. Update known validators and proposer duties in Redis
+2. Update active validators in database (source: Redis)

+### Tradeoffs

+- Validator registrations in are only saved to the database if `feeRecipient` changes.
+If a registration has a newer timestamp but same `feeRecipient` it is not saved, to avoid filling up the database with unnecessary data.
+(Some CL clients create a new validator registration every epoch, not just if the `feeRecipient` changes, as was the original idea).

+---

 # Maintainers